Ali-Sbeity/industrial-light-monitoring-fault-detection/README.md

 A structured Finite State Machine (FSM) ensures deterministic operation, non-blocking timing, and robust event-driven behavior.

+## Demonstration Video

+A short demonstration of the system in operation is available here:

+[LinkedIn]

+[Youtube]

 ## System Architecture

 The system is composed of four functional subsystems: